 A student may transfer a maximum of 96 semester hours.
 Of these, the maximum transferable from a two-year school is 64 semester hours.
 Credits from quarter-hour colleges or universities transfer on a two-thirds equivalency basis.
 (Example: a five-quarter-hour course transfers as 3.33 semester hours).

 - Three Semester Hours Minimum:

 Transfer courses must be a minimum of three semester hours to fulfill a PLU four-hour general education element requirement.
-Transfer courses to fulfill any other semester hour General Education Program element (for example, physical education course) must be a minimum of two-thirds of the PLU hour requirement.
+Transfer courses to fulfill any other semester hour General Education Program element (for example, fitness and wellness course) must be a minimum of two-thirds of the PLU hour requirement.

 - Lower-Division Community College Credit Only: